 While 2020 is no doubt the year of the road trip, it can feel intimidating to adventure out to the great unknown with a little one in tow.
-Here’s how to take baby on a road trip.
+Here’s how to take an infant on a cross-country road trip.

 I’d be lying to you if I said I wasn’t extremely hesitant when my husband first mentioned the idea of taking a road trip to Kentucky to visit family.
 When I did the math, I realized we had almost forty (yes, FORTY!) hours of driving ahead of us, which absolutely terrified me.
 I mean, we had a seven-month-old, for goodness sakes!